Aldogordoni/ArduinoAnimation/README.md

 # ArduinoAnimation
-Using u8g2 library and XBMP to animate frames
+Using u8g2 library and XBM to animate frames